BarabasiLab

 Pink painted wall

-Result: Successfully prepared art for exhibitions, attained NYTimes and Artnet mentions
+Result: Successfully prepared art for exhibitions in MEET Milano, Postmasters Gallery, Ludwig museum; exhibitions attained NYTimes and Artnet mentions

 Tools: Adobe Suite, Blender, Ultimaker Cura, Excel